Current Exhibition · Gstaad, Switzerland

 Kielwasser

 A single‑channel film shot from the stern of a container ship travelling from Rotterdam to Basel, projected at floor level.
-The work positions the viewer in the vessel's wake — looking back, not forward.

 Work by Anna Ziegler